 When I shared my list of culturally diverse poetry books earlier this week I issued a casual challenge for National Poetry Month (April).
 Today I'm issuing a more formal poetry challenge for kids to encourage you to share the joy of reading poems as a family.

 Don't worry, though, I'm still keeping things simple (as is my usual M.O.).
-If you want to make sure you don't miss each week's poem, sign up for our weekly newsletter.

 How the Poetry Challenge Works: